cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ### gRPC and Cosmos

-In Cosmos, gRPCs are transmission control protocols (TCP) servers with Protobuf used for data encoding.
+In Cosmos, gRPCs are transmission control protocol (TCP) servers with Protobuf used for data encoding.
 Its default port is `9090`.

 <HighlightBox type="info">

-Transmission control protocols (TCP) is one of the main internet protocols that allows to establish a connection between a client and server to send data.
-TCP makes communication between application programs and the internetl protocol possible.
+Transmission control protocol (TCP) is one of the main internet protocols that allows establishing a connection between a client and server to send data.
+TCP makes communication between application programs and the internet protocol possible.

 </HighlightBox>